fr3qu3ncy/mct-button-box/README.md

 - Mouse left click button sends a single click per press.
 - I and J buttons act as latching switches (send key on both press and release).

+## Sim Racing Game Integration

+This button box is designed for use with a simrig in sim racing games.
+After connecting the Arduino Micro to your PC:

+1. **Open your sim racing game** and go to the controls or key bindings menu.
+2. **Assign each button** on the button box to your desired in-game actions (e.g., headlights, pit limiter, radio, etc.) by pressing the physical button when prompted by the game.
+3. **Latching Buttons (I & J)**: These are designed for functions like turn indicators.
+Since they latch, pressing once will activate the indicator, pressing again will deactivate it—just like a real car's indicator switch.

 ## Notes

 - All buttons should be momentary push buttons except I and J, which can be latching switches.